Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/README.md

  and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.

 Client secret credential authentication is being used in this getting started section but you can find more ways to authenticate with [Azure identity][azure_identity].
-To use the [DefaultAzureCredential][DefaultAzureCredential] shown below, or other credential provided with the Azure SDK, you should install the Azure.Identity package:
+To use the [DefaultAzureCredential][DefaultAzureCredential] shown below, or other credentials provided with the Azure SDK, you should install the Azure.Identity package:

 ```PowerShell
 Install-Package Azure.Identity